 Vertigo always has an underlying cause.
 However, it is interesting to note that many of those underlying causes begin in the aftermath of a head or neck injury.
 What may contribute to this phenomenon?

 When a person experiences head or neck trauma, the upper cervical spine can become misaligned, even slightly.
-This, in turn, can create the right conditions in the body for spinning sensation to occur.
+This, in turn, can create the right conditions in the body for the spinning sensation to occur.
 Here are a few examples: